r-petrella/Bayesian-Inference/README.md

 ### Aim:
-to know the basis of Bayesian inference and has the tools for addressing the problems of parametric estimation, predictive inference and hypothesis testing according to the Bayesian viewpoint.
+to master the basis of Bayesian inference and the required tools  to address the problems of parametric estimation, predictive inference and hypothesis testing according to the Bayesian viewpoint.

 ### Used algorithms: